 If you are just getting started with being organized paying bills, I highly recommend you keep track of everything on paper for a few months so that you really know where your money is going and when.
 To me, there is just something different about writing it out versus keeping it digitally.

 To tie together automation for budgeting and bill paying, for those bills that I auto pay, I have a recurring transaction set up in Goodbudget to add that payment to whatever envelope it is paid from on the date that the bill is auto-paid.
 That way, I’m not assuming I have more money than I do.
-It keeps it all automated and keeps me on track with paying the bills as well as sticking to our budget.
+It keeps it all automated and keeps me on track with paying the bills as well as sticking to our budget and makes it super easy and super simple to keep track of our money.

 Can’t get enough of organizing?
+I know you’ve been sucked in by this point in the series….it is pretty great to feel organized, isn’t it?
 I’ve got a whole Pinterest board you are going to LOVE!